How to create a custom domain to bypass ad-blockers

 - Then, you’ll see a DNS record that you’ll need to create at your domain registrar (the place you registered your domain with, or the place that hosts your DNS) in order for the custom subdomain to point to Fathom’s tracker.
 For example: Record

-- You will need to log into your domain registrar and create both of these records.
+- You will need to log into your domain registrar and create this DNS record.
 If you use CloudFlare, ensure you’ve disabled DNS caching (the orange cloud).

 - Once that’s done, click